PokiDokika/Devos/README.md

 # Devos
-An experimental operating system
+An experimental operating system.

 ### Contributing
-This project's goal is just to get an operating system made.
-It is merely a hobbyist project and the goal of it is to learn more about how operating systems work.
-Please feel free to contribute to the project by improving code, adding new functionalities or making anything that works.
+This project's goal is just to make an operating system.
+It is merely a hobbyist project with the goal of learning more about how operating systems work.
+Please feel free to contribute to the project by improving code, adding new functionalities or making anything that (hopefully) works.

 ### Building